-In connection with the February 2017 private placement, as further discussed in Note 23, the Company and Firment Trading Limited agreed to release an amount of \$16,885 out of the then outstanding balance of \$18,524 (the remaining outstanding amount of \$1,639 continues to accrue under the Firment Trading Credit Facility as though it were principal) of the Firment Credit Facility and Globus agreed to issue 16,885,000 common shares and a warrant to purchase 6,230,580 common shares of the Company at a price of \$1.60 per share.
-On February 10, 2017 the then outstanding balance (\$1,639) of the Firment Credit Facility was fully repaid.
-The Firment Credit Facility remains available to the Company until April 12, 2017.
+One loan amendment agreement was entered into by the Company with Firment Trading Limited, the lender of the Firment Credit Facility, which then had an outstanding principal amount of \$18,524.
+Firment Trading Limited released an amount equal to \$16,885 (but left an amount equal to \$1,639 outstanding, which continued to accrue under the Firment Credit Facility as though it were principal) of the Firment Credit Facility and the Company issued to Firment Shipping Inc., an affiliate of Firment Trading Limited, 16,885,000 common shares and a warrant to purchase 6,230,580 common shares at a price of \$1.60 per share.
+Subsequent to the closing of the February 2017 private placement, Globus repaid the outstanding amount on the Firment Credit Facility in its entirety.
+The Firment Credit Facility terminated on April 12, 2017.
+Firment Trading Limited waived any interest under Firment Credit Facility for 2017.

-In January 2016, Globus Maritime Limited entered into a credit facility for up to \$3 million with Silaner Investments Limited, an affiliate of the Company's chairman, for the purpose of financing its general working capital needs.
-The Silaner Credit Facility is unsecured and remains available until its final maturity date at January 12, 2018, when Globus Maritime Limited must repay all drawn and outstanding amounts at that time.
-The Company has the right to drawdown any amount up to \$3 million or prepay any amount in multiples of \$100.
-Any prepaid amount can be reborrowed in accordance with the terms of the facility.
-Interest on drawn and outstanding amounts is charged at 5% per annum and no commitment fee is charged on the amounts remaining available and undrawn.
+In January 2016, Globus Maritime Limited entered into a credit facility for up to \$3,000 with Silaner Investments Limited, an affiliate of the Company's chairman, for the purpose of financing its general working capital needs.
+The Silaner Credit Facility was unsecured and remained available until its final maturity date at January 12, 2018.
+The Company had the right to drawdown any amount up to \$3,000 or prepay any amount in multiples of \$100.
+Any prepaid amount could have been re-borrowed in accordance with the terms of the facility.
+Interest on drawn and outstanding amounts was charged at 5% per annum and no commitment fee was charged on the amounts remaining available and undrawn.

-As of December 31, 2016, the amount drawn and outstanding with respect to the facility was \$3,115, and was classified under "under "long-term borrowing" in the consolidated statement of financial position.
-For the year ended December 31, 2016, Globus recognised interest expense of \$74.
-The expense is classified in the income statement component of the consolidated statement of comprehensive loss/income under interest expense and finance costs and interest payable is classified in the statement of financial position under accrued liabilities and other payables.
+As of December 31, 2016, the amount drawn and outstanding with respect to the facility was \$3,115 and was classified under "long-term borrowings" in the 2016 consolidated statement of financial position.
+For the year ended December 31, 2017 and 2016, Globus recognised interest expense of \$3 and \$74, respectively.
+The expense is classified in the income statement component of the consolidated statement of comprehensive loss under interest expense and finance costs and interest payable is classified in the statement of financial position under accrued liabilities and other payables.

-In connection with the February 2017 private placement, Silaner Investments Limited released an amount equal to the outstanding principal of \$3,115 (but left an amount equal to \$74 outstanding, which continued to accrue under the Silaner Credit Facility as though it were principal) of the Silaner Credit Facility and the Company issued to Firment Shipping Inc., an affiliate of Silaner, 3,115,000 common shares and a warrant to purchase 1,149,437 common shares at a price of \$1.60 per share.
-On February 10, 2017 the then outstanding balance (\$74) of the Silaner Credit Facility was fully repaid.
-The Silaner Credit Facility remains available to the Company until January 12, 2018 (Note 23).
+The second loan amendment agreement in connection with the closing of the February 2017 private placement was entered into by the Company with Silaner Investments Limited, the lender of the Silaner Credit Facility.
+Silaner released an amount equal to the outstanding principal of \$3,115 (but left an amount equal to \$74 outstanding, which continued to accrue under the Silaner Credit Facility as though it were principal) of the Silaner Credit Facility and the Company issued to Firment Shipping Inc., an affiliate of Silaner, 3,115,000 common shares and a warrant to purchase 1,149,437 common shares at a price of \$1.60 per share.
+During 2017, the Company drew down \$ 280 under this facility.
+Before the end of the year, Globus repaid the outstanding amount on the Silaner Credit Facility in its entirety.
+The Silaner Credit Facility terminated on January 12, 2018.

 In June 2016, Globus Maritime Limited entered into a consultancy agreement with Eolos Shipmanagement S.A., an affiliate of the Company's chairman, for the purpose of providing consultancy services to Eolos Shipmanagement S.A.
-For these services the Company receives a daily fee of \$1.
-For 2016 the total income from these fees amounted to \$187 and is classified in the income statement component of the consolidated statement of comprehensive loss/income under management & consulting fee income.
+For these services the Company received a daily fee of \$1.
+This agreement was terminated on January 31, 2017.
+For 2017 and 2016, the total income from these fees amounted to \$31 and \$187, respectively, and is classified in the income statement component of the consolidated statement of comprehensive loss under management and consulting fee income.